-Eric and his wife Robin Schepper and moved their family to Steamboat Springs eight years ago to take advantage of the SSWSC and its programs so that their boys; Marat, 17 and Shokhan, 14, could learn skiing and pursue their dreams of racing, especially Marat who is a U19 Alpine ski racer.
+Eric and his wife Robin Schepper and moved their family to Steamboat Springs ten years ago to take advantage of the SSWSC and its programs so that their boys; Marat, 20 and Shokhan, 16, could learn skiing and pursue their dreams of racing, especially Marat who is a Division 1 collegiate ski racer at Bates College.
 Washburn lived outside Phippsburg and attended SOROCO in the late 1970s, and moved his family to Steamboat from Washington DC in the summer of 2012.

 Washburn is the sole proprietor of Windward Strategies, LLC, a natural resource consulting firm.
 For the past few years he has raised money for USA Nordic and worked pro-bono as a lobbyist to promote enactment of federal legislation to reform Olympic sport governance to prevent sexual abuse of athletes and to raise funds for amateur sport athletes, coaches, clubs and National Governing Bodies.

 Prior to becoming a consultant, he co-founded the Theodore Roosevelt Conservation Partnership, a coalition of over 50 national hunting and fishing and land conservation organizations working together to promote natural resource conservation policy.